Saltbox/domesday/README.md

     $ cd domesday/
     $ lein uberjar

+You will find the jar containing domesday and all of its dependencies inside of the `target/` directory.

 ## Usage

+You can run domesday using Leiningen:

+    $ lein run -- -A [2014-04-30T11:38:16-0700] -Z [2014-04-30T12:38:16-0700] -e [https://url.to.my.lrs.example.com/TCAPI/statements] -u [basicusername] -p [basicpassword] first_group_filename.txt second_group_filename.txt

+Or you can run the uberjar without needing Leiningen:

     $ cd target/
     $ java -jar domesday-0.1.0-SNAPSHOT-standalone.jar -A [2014-04-30T11:38:16-0700] -Z [2014-04-30T12:38:16-0700] -e [https://url.to.my.lrs.example.com/TCAPI/statements] -u [basicusername] -p [basicpassword] first_group_filename.txt second_group_filename.txt